ArsiKhan/aws-tagging-boto3/README.md

 # python
-#it is an amazing project
+#it is an vary amazing project
 and also very usefull